Estimate your Child Care & Dependent Care Tax Credit with our free worksheet and guide

 Enter the smaller of: allowed expenses (Step C) or earned-income limit$ ________

-Step E — Find your percentage, multiply
+Step E — Find your percentage, then multiply

 Your AGI$ ________